 How do I use Overlays?

-Overlays are a link type that lets you link to another screen as an overlay, rather than as a separate destination screen.
+An overlay is a link type that lets you link to another screen as an overlay, rather than as a separate destination screen.
 That makes it simple to implement overlays into your existing workflow: Just export your modals and menus as separate files, or use our shortcut symbols in your source files with InVision Sync.

 Open your prototype and view a screen.